langjam/jam0001/README.md

 Judging will take place after the jam has ended.
 Once judging has concluded, we'll pick a set of winning projects that will become part of a video on the [Systems with JT](https://www.youtube.com/user/giard321) YouTube channel.

 You're welcome to try out other projects.
 We'll have a way to leave comments so you can share your thoughts and vote on which you liked best, too.

+## Other rules

+General information about the langjam is available in the main [langjam README](https://github.com/langjam/langjam/blob/main/README.md).

+## Social media

+If you like, you can tag your social media posts with #langjam2021 to help others find you.